mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

  Indeed while this arrangement seems mutually suitable, the possibility for children to not engage in community activities is seen by Rogoff [-@rogoff_cultural_2003; -@rogoff_organization_2016] as an important characteristics in participation based models of learning.

-#### Sustaining Engagement: Parental prompts aligned with ideation stages

-The process of adding in a new GDP to the game was often a sustaining activity.

-The transition from adding one GDP involves playtesting, which then often led to the identification of a next GDP to implement.

-This activity can be examined with an interpersonal focus it is the product of interaction between the pair and the parent highlights the pivot point which facilitates input and greater engagement.
-Cracking open a new seam of a GDP Key and Door allows for new possibilities.

- The parent uses this transition as a prompt to stimulate new activity in the child.

- The parent navigates this process skilfully and is able to incorporate the child's interests.

- The parent struggles to implement quite ambitious code challenges that she takes on but signals clearly when the process returns to ask / imagine stage.
-The completion of a coding task
-  indicating that she is aware of the greater possibility for effective child input at this stage.

- In ask/imagine stages parent and child are able  discuss storytelling, graphical and other aesthetic choices

 #### Other examples of GDPs helping ideation and sustaining activities